mhered/mhered-test-pkg/README.md

 I added a couple of tests, refactored a bit the code and committed the changes.

-Then, to create a release:
+Then, to create a release there are a few steps:

 - bump the  version
 - edit `__init__.py` manually to sync version number